Catherine Ashmore Bradley: Television and film

-In 2021, Bradley worked in the live-action television film of The Loud House titled A Loud House Christmas portraying Luan Loud, while her sister Aubin plays the role of Lucy Loud.
-Catherine and Aubin reprised their roles in the spin-off television series The Really Loud House and the second television movie A Really Haunted Loud House.
+Bradley voiced Deema in the fifth season of the Nick Jr. animated series Bubble Guppies.
+In 2021, she was cast as Luan Loud in the live-action television film A Loud House Christmas, based on the animated series The Loud House, with her sister Aubin playing Lucy Loud.
+The sisters reprised their roles in the spin-off series The Really Loud House, greenlit by Nickelodeon in 2022, and in the follow-up television film A Really Haunted Loud House (2023).